 - What kind of content does your target client value?
 Do they need informative blog posts to teach and engage with their audience or are they looking for technical writing to be shared among their peers? (ex. blog posts vs. manuals)

 During this step, Google is definitely your friend!
-I also recommend searching job sites like Indeed, JobsHQ, and ZipRecruiter so see if there are listings for writers in your chosen industry.
+I also recommend searching job sites like Indeed, JobsHQ, and ZipRecruiter to see if there are listings for writers in your chosen industry.

 Test Out Your Freelance Writing Niche

-I know I’ve said this already, but third times a charm right?
+I know I've said this already, but the third time is a charm, right?